On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis

 \end{corollary} \begin{proof} From \eqref{eq: B_to_L} we deduce that $C=(id)_\dutchcal{L}^\dutchcal{B}$ and consequently \eqref{eq: basis_change} yields

 After combining those relations with \Cref{lem: LML_QML}, we obtain

 which proves the statement of the corollary. \end{proof}

 In other words, applying the quadrature rule to the consistent mass in the B-spline basis and changing to the interpolatory basis is identical to first changing the basis and then approximating the consistent mass in the interpolatory basis with the row-sum technique.
+This result holds regardless of problem dimension and mesh distortion for two main reasons.
+Firstly, \Cref{lem: LML_QML} assumes a partition of unity basis, which also implies that the mass matrix is lumped before handling the Dirichlet boundary conditions.
+Secondly, the lumped mass matrix $\widetilde{M}_\dutchcal{L}$ exactly contains the moments $w_i = \int_\Omega L_i(\bm{x}) \,d\bm{x}$ along its diagonal.
+Previous authors have assumed those quantities were only approximated \cite{duczek2019mass}.
+However, the integrals can be approximated to arbitrary precision with potentially different quadrature rules and should not be a concern.

-Therefore, \Cref{cor: LMB_QMB} effectively connects interpolation, mass lumping and quadrature and provides a pathway towards high order mass lumping strategies.
+In summary, \Cref{cor: LMB_QMB} effectively connects interpolation, mass lumping and quadrature and provides a pathway towards high order mass lumping strategies.
 The accuracy of mass lumping schemes revolves around the spectrum of the matrix pair formed by the stiffness and mass matrices, denoted $\Lambda(K_\Phi, M_\Phi)$.
 Here, similarly to the mass matrix, $K_\Phi$ denotes the stiffness matrix expressed in a basis $\Phi$.
 Thanks to \Cref{cor: LMB_QMB}, we immediately deduce the following result.

 \begin{corollary} \end{corollary} \begin{proof} The proof is an immediate consequence of \Cref{cor: LMB_QMB} and \cite[Theorem VI.1.8]{stewart1990matrix}:

 \end{proof} Thus, the accuracy of mass lumping in the interpolatory basis is tied to the accuracy of the quadrature rule.
 This better explains the experimental results in \cite{li2022significance,li2024interpolatory} and from now on, we will instead focus on analyzing the properties of the quadrature rule.
 For interpolatory quadrature rules, we assume that $n$ quadrature (or interpolation) points $\{\bm{x}_k\}_{k=1}^n$ are given and then compute the quadrature weights $\{w_k\}_{k=1}^n$ by solving the moment-fitting equation \eqref{eq: moment_fitting}.
 There are two classical choices of interpolation points: \begin{itemize} \item The Greville abscissa \cite{gordon1974b}, also known as knot averages, are defined as